ali-raheem/jubilant-octo-pancake/README.md

-# jubilant-octo-pancake v 0.1.5
+# jubilant-octo-pancake v 0.2.0

-JOP is a space-invaders style clone
+JOP is a galaga style clone, you can now move in 2 dimensions.

 ## Running